fn:transform(): source-node and global context item

 source-node, not to the root of the containing tree.

-#2 Updated by Michael Kay 21 days ago
+Updated by Michael Kay about 3 years ago

 For transform-82e I think the results we produce should be allowed.